armory/docs/content/en/includes/plugins/terraform/config-redis.md

-The Terraform Integration uses Redis to store Terraform logs and plans.
+Terraform Integration uses Redis to store Terraform logs and plans.

 >The Terraform Integration feature can only be configured to use a password with the default Redis user.